akaizn-junior/numname/README.md

 # Numname v0.1.0
-## Get the name of virtually any number.
+## Get the name of virtually any integer.

 For example:
 * 4 -> four